giantswarm/docs/src/content/guides/accessing-services-from-the-outside/index.md

 ### Setting up Ingress {#setting-up-ingress}

-Your Giant Swarm cluster comes with an Ingress Controller based on [NGINX](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/), which we run for you in your clusters.
+Your Giant Swarm cluster typically comes with an Ingress Controller based on [NGINX](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/), which we run for you in your clusters.

+**Note:** If you are running on an AWS installation using release > 10.0.0, you will need to first install an Ingress Controller on your cluster.

 You can expose Services publicly by setting up a simple Ingress.
 You can do this with an ingress manifest.

 Let's look at the following YAML, which you can use as a template for your Ingress manifest: